What is Body Contouring?

 Gravity and aging pack a one-two punch for your figure.
 But there are solutions.
 Body contouring usually involves a combination of different surgical techniques to transform your body to its younger form.
 Body contouring eliminates excess sagging skin and fat in order to improve the look and tone of your body.
-The results gives you more definition and rejuvenates your body into the shape you’ve always wanted.
+The result gives you more definition and rejuvenates your body into the shape you’ve always wanted.

 Body contouring can involve a host of different surgeries: liposuction, breast augmentation, breast reduction, breast lift, tummy tuck, and various body lifts.
 These procedures can address the following:

 - A lower body lift will improve the look of your abdomen, buttocks, groin, and outer thighs

 - An arm lift will correct sagging in the upper arms